Juliette, Florida: The Ghost Town Between Love and Limestone

 If you see this after your page is loaded completely, leafletJS files are missing.

-4 thoughts on “Juliette Ghost Town Florida”
+4 thoughts on “Juliette, Florida: The Ghost Town Between Love and Limestone”

 1. Wow, this was such an interesting read!
 I love how you brought the history of Juliette and Rainbow Springs to life.
 It’s fascinating to think about how these small towns had such vibrant pasts, and even though the industries faded, the remnants still tell their story today.
 Visiting Rainbow Springs seems like a peaceful yet poignant experience—especially with the old zoo and waterfalls still there.
 I had no idea about Juliette’s history, and now I’m definitely intrigued to check out the state park and explore those trails!